elisa-tech/meta-sgl/docs/what-is-sgl.md

 ## Who's behind the project?

-The project is hosted under the [ELISA Project](https://elisa.tech), part of the Linux Foundation, and is being stwearded under the Space Grade Linux SIG currently under ELISA's TSC, formed by ELISA members and Space industry organizations that align with our vision.
+The project is hosted under the [ELISA Project](https://elisa.tech), part of the Linux Foundation, and is being stewarded under the Space Grade Linux SIG currently under ELISA's TSC, formed by ELISA members and Space industry organizations that align with our vision.